 How Does Business Automation Handle the Growing Data Deluge?

-Business automation encompasses a broader range of automated processes within an organization, including finance, HR, and operations.
-A business automation company helps organizations implement these systems.
-Oracle quotes some significant statistics of marketing automation and lead generation in enterprises worldwide:
+Business automation includes a wider range of automated processes in a company, such as operations, HR, and finance.
+A company that automates business processes helps other companies set up these systems.
+Oracle quotes give some important numbers about marketing automation and lead generation in businesses around the world:

 Marketing Automation and Lead Generation in Enterprises Worldwide